DataDog/hiring-engineers/answers.md

-Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+### Task: Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

 One that silences it from 7pm to 9am daily on M-F,
 And one that silences it all day on Sat-Sun.
 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-## Managing Downtime:
+### Managing Downtime:

 Navigate to Monitors  ⇨  Manage Downtime  ⇨ Schedule Downtime.